 Joint tenancy is old fashioned and dangerous

-QUESTION: Please explain why you don’t like assets being held as joint tenants?
+QUESTION: Why don’t you like assets held as joint tenants?
 As an accountant, I estimate that 80% of my clients own real estate as joint tenants.

 ANSWER: Back before 1980, Death and Probate Duties existed.
 At that time it was popular for couples to hold assets as Joint Tenants.
 This meant that when one person died the survivor got the real estate, irrespective of what the Will said.
 The Joint Tenancy property didn’t go into the Will and therefore Probate Duties were avoided on that real estate.